sgignoux/sicp-solutions.net/content/_index.md

 - Read the book
 - Watch the video from the 1986 session
-- Complete all the 356 exercises by myself, and publish my solution here.
+- Complete all the 356 exercises by myself, using [DrRacket](https://racket-lang.org/), and publish my solution here.
 Each solution should include clear explanations.
 - Review my solution and compare them to the [community schemewiki SICP-Solutions](http://community.schemewiki.org/?SICP-Solutions) or other solutions

 This solution are here for reference only.
 The value of this book is in actually trying to solving each exercise.
 Please consider only checking solution after being stuck or after having solved the problem to compare your solution.